mosaicnetworks/monetd/docs/design.rst

 enabling mobile devices to connect directly to one another in dynamic ad-hoc networks.
 We believe that a new generation of applications will emerge from this technology.
-The real force behind MONET, which makes it original and disruptive, is the concept of Mobile Ad-Hoc Blockchains, and the open-source software which implements it; particularly Babble, the powerful consensus algorithm which is suitable for mobile deployments due to its speed, bandwidth efficiency, and leaderlessness.
+The real force behind MONET, which makes it original and disruptive, is the concept of **Mobile Ad-Hoc Blockchains**, and the open-source software which implements it; particularly Babble, the powerful consensus algorithm which is suitable for mobile deployments due to its speed, bandwidth efficiency, and leaderlessness.

 We anticipate that many MONET applications will require a common set of